aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 ## Step 4: The model follows the embedded instruction

 A customer calls in.
 The agent looks up their account.
 The model, processing the instruction it loaded from the tool description, also calls `data_export` with the full customer record.
-Not because any human asked it to.
-Not because any code path forced it to.
-Because the instruction was in its context and the model interpreted it as operational guidance.
+No human asked it to.
+No code path forced it to.
+The instruction was in its context and the model interpreted it as operational guidance.

 The model produced no harmful output.
 It made a normal-looking tool call with normal-looking parameters.